vikjam/Household_income_in_the_United_States/README.md

 Figures for Wikpedia page on "Household income in the United States"
 ====================================================================

-Repository for creating figures on the ["Household income in the United States" Wikipedia page](http://en.wikipedia.org/wiki/Household_income_in_the_United_States).
+Repository for creating figures on ["Household income in the United States" Wikipedia page](http://en.wikipedia.org/wiki/Household_income_in_the_United_States).
 In particular, this repository creates a histogram of median household income in the U.S. and a choropleth of median household income by county.

 <img src="https://raw.github.com/vikjam/Household_income_in_the_United_States/master/results/inc_hist_f.png" width="600" align="center">